thephez/dpp-spec/docs/document.md

 ## State Transition Structure

 State transition structure validation verifies that the content of state transition fields complies with the requirements for the fields.
-The state transition `actions` and `documents` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/integration/document/stateTransition/validation/structure/validateDocumentsBatchTransitionStructureFactory.spec.js).
+The state transition `actions` and `documents` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.13.1/test/integration/document/stateTransition/validation/structure/validateDocumentsBatchTransitionStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateDocumentsBatchTransitionStructureFactory
-  ✓ should return invalid result if data contract was not found
-  ✓ should return invalid result if there are duplicate document transitions with the same ID
-  ✓ should return invalid result if there are duplicate unique index values
   ✓ should return invalid result if there are no identity found
   ✓ should return invalid result with invalid signature
+  ✓ should return valid result
+  document transitions
+    ✓ should return invalid result if there are duplicate unique index values
     create
       ✓ should return invalid result if there are documents with wrong generated $id
       ✓ should return invalid result if there are documents with wrong $entropy
-    schema
       $entropy
         ✓ should be present
         ✓ should be a string
         ✓ should be no less than 26 chars
         ✓ should be no longer than 35 chars
     replace
-    schema
       $revision
         ✓ should be present
         ✓ should be a number
         ✓ should be multiple of 1.0
         ✓ should have a minimum value of 1
-  base schema
     $id
       ✓ should be present
       ✓ should be a string
       ✓ should be no less than 42 chars
       ✓ should be no longer than 44 chars
       ✓ should be base58 encoded
+      ✓ should no have duplicate IDs in the state transition
+    $dataContractId
+      ✓ should be present
+      ✓ should be string
+      ✓ should exists in the state
+    $type
+      ✓ should be present
+      ✓ should be defined in Data Contract
+    $action
+      ✓ should be present
+      ✓ should be create, replace or delete
 ```

 ## State Transition Data

 Data validation verifies that the data in the state transition is valid in the context of the current platform state.
-The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/unit/document/stateTransition/data/validateDocumentsBatchTransitionDataFactory.spec.js).
+The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.13.1/test/unit/document/stateTransition/data/validateDocumentsBatchTransitionDataFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateDocumentsBatchTransitionDataFactory